pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 9. In your browser, log in to your Google Cloud user account when prompted and click **Allow** to grant permission to access Google Cloud Platform resources.

-10. In your Linux command prompt, select a Cloud Platform project from the list of those where you have Owner, Editor or Viewer permissions:
+10. In your command prompt, select a Cloud Platform project from the list of those where you have Owner, Editor or Viewer permissions:

 ```bash
 Pick cloud project to use: